angular/components/src/material/datepicker/datepicker.md

 export class MyApp {}
 ```

+If you need to work with native `Date` objects, but need custom behavior (for example custom date
+parsing), you can consider subclassing `NativeDateAdapter`.

 #### Customizing the parse and display formats

 The `MAT_DATE_FORMATS` object is a collection of formats that the datepicker uses when parsing